aflalahmad/terraform-hub-and-spoke/spoke2/README.md

 ### <a name="output_nsg_ids"></a> [nsg\_ids](#output\_nsg\_ids)

-Description: n/a
+Description: Map of network security group names to their IDs.

 ### <a name="output_resource_group_name"></a> [resource\_group\_name](#output\_resource\_group\_name)

-Description: n/a
+Description: The name of the Azure resource group.

 ### <a name="output_route_table_ids"></a> [route\_table\_ids](#output\_route\_table\_ids)

-Description: n/a
+Description: Map of route table names to their IDs.

 ### <a name="output_subnet_associations"></a> [subnet\_associations](#output\_subnet\_associations)

-Description: n/a
+Description: Map of subnet names to their associated NSG associations.

 ### <a name="output_subnet_ids"></a> [subnet\_ids](#output\_subnet\_ids)

-Description: n/a
+Description: Map of subnet names to their IDs.

 ### <a name="output_virtual_network_name"></a> [virtual\_network\_name](#output\_virtual\_network\_name)

-Description: n/a
+Description: The name of the Azure virtual network.

 ### <a name="output_vmss_instances"></a> [vmss\_instances](#output\_vmss\_instances)

-Description: n/a
+Description: List of instance IDs in the Azure virtual machine scale set.

 ### <a name="output_vmss_name"></a> [vmss\_name](#output\_vmss\_name)

-Description: n/a
+Description: The name of the Azure virtual machine scale set.

 ## Modules